FriederichBette/sgl_data_warehouse/README.md

 # sgl_data_warehouse
-Building a data warehouse with SQl Server including ETL processes, data modeling and analytics This project demostartes a comprehensove DWH solution.
+Building a data warehouse with SQl Server including ETL processes, data modeling and analytics This project demonstrates a comprehensive DWH solution.